So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 Step 5: Pin consistently

-Create a pinning schedule you can follow every day.
+To do this, create a pinning schedule you can follow every day.

 Instead of popping by once a week and pinning 100 pins, spend a few minutes on Pinterest every day and pin a few helpful pieces to your boards.